shopware5/devdocs/source/blog/_posts/2015-12-17-cv-testing.md

 Your browser does not support the video tag.
 </video>

-Running that program you will actually *see* the mouse moving around and performing actions on the desktop.
-For that reasion, Sikuli is often compared to e.g. [AutoHotkey](https://autohotkey.com/).
+If you run that program you will actually *see* the mouse moving around and performing actions on the desktop.
+For that reason, Sikuli is often compared to e.g. [AutoHotkey](https://autohotkey.com/).

 ## Computer vision and testing
-The issue is quite common: Using unit tests you can make sure, that separate units of your program do work as intended.
+The issue is quite common: Using unit tests you can make sure that separate units of your program work as intended.
-In addition to that, you also want to make sure, that all parts combined also work as expected in complex systems (so called "integration tests").
+In addition to that, you also want to make sure that all parts combined also work as expected in complex systems (so called "integration tests").

-Of course there are wide spread solutions like [Selenium](http://www.seleniumhq.org/) which should be the weapon of choice.
+Of course there are wide spread solutions like [Selenium](http://www.seleniumhq.org/), which should be the weapon of choice.
 But with image processing becoming faster, people also started using it for this kind of testing.
 For that reason Sikuli or libraries like [Xpresser](https://wiki.ubuntu.com/Xpresser) can also be used for this kind of tasks

 ### Why not tools like Mink or Selenium?
-For integration tests there are tools like Mink or Selenium around, which works great for integration testing your web application.
-Shopware is also using these technologies with Mink and Behat.
+For integration tests there are tools like Mink or Selenium, which work great for integration testing your web application.
+Shopware also uses these technologies with Mink and Behat.
 We also evaluated other technologies, however, as the ExtJS back office with its generated DOM was hard to test using xpaths like this: `//*[@id="gridview-1489"]/table/tbody/tr[4]/td[2]/div/ul/li/span/text()`.
-We couldn't rely on these xpath being constant over ExtJS updates and wanted to check, if there are other ways of testing such applications.
+We couldn't rely on these xpath being constant over ExtJS updates, and wanted to check if there are other ways of testing this kind of applications.
-Furthermore we wanted to make sure, that e.g. the configurator selection is actually visible and usable for the end user - just being in the DOM is not always a real indicator for a usable web application.
+Furthermore, we wanted to make sure that e.g. the configurator selection is actually visible and usable for the end user - just being in the DOM is not always a real indicator for a usable web application.

 These were the main reasons for trying out some alternatives.
-As said before: It was worth a try - and at the end we found, that it was not worth the effort in our case.
+As said before: It was worth a try - and at the end we found that it was not worth the effort in our case.
 I will get back to that later.

 ### Our image recognition testing stack
-As described above, there are many libraries around, that do quite some high level abstractions of OpenCV.
-For that reason it was reasonable to use such an abstraction instead of dealing with the image recognition on ourselves.
+As described above, there are many libraries around that do quite some high level abstractions of OpenCV.
+For that reason it was reasonable to use such abstractions instead of dealing with the image recognition ourselves.

-We decided to build our testing stack on Sikuli some Python bindings for it and the [RobotFramework](http://robotframework.org/).
+We decided to build our testing stack using Sikuli, some Python bindings for it and [RobotFramework](http://robotframework.org/).
-The RobotFramework is a testing framework, which could be compared to Behat, for example.
+The RobotFramework is a testing framework which could be compared to Behat, for example.
 It allows you to describe tests in a human readable syntax.

 The following test was taken from out backend testing suite (for the german back office):